 Suggested Strategy: The Best of Both Worlds

-The major problem with Obamacare plans is their price tag.
+The major problem with Marketplace plans is their price tag.
 The major problem with Short Term plans is that they do not cover the preexisting conditions.
 Therefore, if you are healthy and not entitled for government subsidy, follow the strategy below:

-- At Annual Enrollment Period review your health.
-If you’ve developed some health problem, and will be affected by a preexisting conditions policy of your Short Term plan, then disenroll from this plan and enroll in the Guaranteed Issue Obamacare plan.
+- At the Annual Enrollment Period review your health.
+If you’ve developed some health problem, and will be affected by a preexisting conditions policy of your Short Term plan, then disenroll from this plan and enroll in the Guaranteed Issue Marketplace plan.
 If not, continue to stay with your Short Term plan until the next Annual Enrollment Period.

 Please give us your feedback!

 What do you think about Short Term Health Insurance and Marketplace?
 Write your comments.

 For help finding the best Medicare or Individual Health Plan for you, please contact Liberty Medicare or call us at 877-657-7477.